Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/03-Phase3-Infrastructure-WHOIS.md

 ## 3.7 Phase 3 Summary

 The IP `206.188.196.37` was **likely already in use for MintsLoader C2 during the BLNWX-primary phase**, and continued to be used after the operator migrated BGP routing to SCALAXY-AS without updating the underlying ARIN record.
-This is strong evidence of **long-term, stable C2 infrastructure** designed to complicate takedown efforts — not a one-time or opportunistic deployment.
+This is strong evidence of **long-term, stable C2 infrastructure** designed to complicate takedown efforts, not a one-time or opportunistic deployment.

 | Finding | Confidence | Significance |
 |---|---|---|